cem-topuk/Graphic-LCD-on-LPT/README.md

 # LCD Parallel Port Connection

+LCD model used JCDISPLAY JM240128DC.
 Below, you can find the connections between LCD pins and LPT pins:

 - **LPT Pin 1 (STROBE) - LCD Pins 5 and 6:** Used for reading and writing data to the LCD.
 The STROBE signal connects to the RD and WR pins.